phatnguyen-DS/E2E-Vision-Pipeline-ONNX/README.md

 - **Robust Loss & Sampling:** Tuned sampling strategies and loss functions to address class imbalance and effectively handle outliers (`src/models/loss.py`).
 - **Inference Safeguards:** Incorporated output filtering and confidence thresholding in `src/test/onnx_demo.py` to prevent over-confident predictions on low-quality inputs.

-If you'd like, I can also:
-- Translate this README to English for LinkedIn/GitHub audiences.
-- Add a short `README_EN.md` with bullet-point highlights for recruiters.
-- Create a one-page PDF summary you can attach to applications.

-File updated: `README.md` — contains a concise, interview-focused presentation of the project and the AI engineering skills it demonstrates.